 History of Lucky Point

 “My motivation for setting up Lucky Point grew from the desire to provide the disadvantaged children in this beautiful area greater opportunities.”
-Margrit says: “I chose Botrivier as the location because living close by I was familiar with some of the local people.”
+Margrit says: “I chose Botrivier as the location because living close by I was familiar with some of the local people and their challenges.”

 Her heart lies in South Africa and its children, whose reaction to the generosity of our friends in Switzerland encouraged her.
 Thanks to the support of these many friends, our project grew extensively to where it is today.
 Without their generosity, we would not have been able to provide a healthier, safer well-being to the many children and their families who work tirelessly on our Recycling project.

-After a couple of years our first After School Care was opening its doors followed by a second one.
+In 2011 our first After School Care opened its door followed two years later by a second After School Care.